DrPariah/CataclysmMods/README.md

 Mod list:

+## Aftershock

+Aftershock is my personal core content pack in the vein of Bright Nights.
+Right now, it does little, serving mainly to restore recipes that were realism'd out by Kevin.

 ## Despoiled

 Makes a lot of food with spoilage timers that won't eveer matter to the average survivor (300 days? really?) "immortal" like before, such as dehydrated food and candy.